For much of my life, I hated the present moment — sitting still, noticing my own breath, trying to just be where I was.

 I look out my window on this cold winter day and glimpse a gorgeous view of the leafless trees outside, feel the cool air blowing in from upstairs, and I know I’m fortunate to have a sturdy, stable, nice apartment to live in and a friendly neighborhood — and, perhaps most importantly, a warm place to sleep tonight.

 This feels so good that I don’t want it to end.
 It’s like a drug trip, even though I’ve never experienced one.
 It can’t last, surely, I think.
 But then I realize that this is all within me.
 This is all my “now,” and the ultimate gift to myself is being in that “now” without trying to change it or shape into what it’s not.

 There’s no superpower, no drug, no pill, or powder making me feel this way.
 These are my own thought patterns, available to me at any time, and to anyone else too.

 I share this today because I hope it’s helpful to others, but also because I needed it too.
 Although my anxiety and perspective on life and myself has shifted with meditation and being more present, slowing down my mind is still a daily struggle.
 It probably always will be in some way, and that’s okay.

 But it’s a lot more manageable, now that I have some mindfulness tools under my belt — now that I know I can train myself to be more present.
 It’s not something that comes to me naturally, but it gets easier every day that I practice.

 I can actually be comfortable where I am, both physically and mentally.
 And although I have goals and ambitions for my future, I have access to contentment with now I didn’t have before, the lack of which was actually hindering me from thriving.

-Making an effort to live in the present moment more often gives life more meaning and allows us to find happiness in the smallest of things we might have missed before — and that is priceless.
+Making an effort to live in this moment, right now, gives life more meaning.
+It allows us to find happiness in the smallest of things we might have missed before—and that is priceless.